-- prostate cancers
+- prostate cancer

 The site is usually in the middle of your arm, on the opposite side of the

-- A healthcare provider will wrap an elastic band around the upper arm to help make the vein fill up with blood.
+around your upper arm to help make your vein fill up with blood.

 to collect blood into an attached vial or tube.